Quantum cohomology of the Grassmannian and unitary Dyson Brownian motion: Positively multiplicative graphs, random walks and Fourier transform

 Then, writing $s_{v}s_{v'}=\sum_{v''\in V}c_{vv'}^{v''}s_{v''}$ with $c_{vv'}^{v''}\geq 0$ for all $v,v',v''\in V$, we have

 Since $\frac{h^r_{v'}}{h^r_{v''}}c_{vv'}^{v''}\geq 0$ for all $v,v',v''\in V$, $P^v$ is an adjacency matrix and thus a Markov kernel on $L^2_h(V)$.
 Since by Lemma \ref{lem:Perron_sv}

-the vector $\mu_h$ is the left Perron-Frobenius eigenvector of $P^v$ with eigenvalue $1$.
-Hence, $\mu_h$ is the invariant measure of $P^v$. \end{proof} Remark that we can similarly view the set $\left\{P^v, v\in V\right\}$ as a family of commuting Markov kernels on $L^2_h(V)$ with common invariant measure having density $\mathbf{1}$ with respect to $\mu^h$.
+the vector $\mu_h$ is a positive eigenvector of $P^v$ with eigenvalue $1$.
+Hence, $\mu_h$ is an invariant measure of $P^v$. \end{proof} Remark that we can similarly view the set $\left\{P^v, v\in V\right\}$ as a family of commuting Markov kernels on $L^2_h(V)$ with common invariant measure having density $\mathbf{1}$ with respect to $\mu^h$.
 We have indeed similarly